markandrus/ts/Readme.md

 ## Todo
 * `ts` is a Bash shell script.
 Everything written in shell script feels like a hack.
 Granted I chose this in part to remind myself how to use `awk` and other Unix tools, but it might make sense for me to port this to a more reasonable language later.
 * Add output to `gnuplot` features.

+## Extras
+Now includes derivative `coffee` script to keep track of how much caffeine you pump into your system and when. :-)